konmuc/authc/README.md

 import mongoose from 'mongoose';
 import bodyParser from 'body-parser';

-// import the @konmuc/authc package
-import authc from '@konmuc/authc';
+// import the @konmuc/authc middleware and router import authc from '@konmuc/authc';
 import authcRouter from '@konmuc/authc/router';